nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-8.md

 ## Implement Azure Optimized Copy

-Auzre Blob provider now suports the optimized copy
+Azure Blob provider now suports the optimized copy

 To add the optimized copy between 2 Azure blob providers, the Azure Java SDK client has been bumped from v8 to v12 which is a significant change in terms of Azure APIs.
 The Nuxeo Azure Blob Provider remains the same.